Canon T6s vs T7i

 - More modern: Reflects 2 years of technical progress since the T6s launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the T7i is the clear winner of the contest (7 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the T7i emerges as the winner of the match-up (6 : 3 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 Care should be taken when interpreting the review scores above, though.
 The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 It should also be noted that some of the review sites have over time altered the way they render their verdicts.